Blog

 Finishing Their Symphonies

-Over the past nine months or so, I have had at least ten friends, or close acquaintances, die from various diseases, mostly cancer of one type or another.
-The youngest was 50 years, with the oldest being 68 years–all cut down much to young, with their life’s work left unfinished.
+Over the several years or so, I have had at least ten friends, or close acquaintances, die from various diseases, mostly cancer of one type or another.
+The youngest was 50 years, with the oldest being 68 years–all cut down much too young, with their life’s work left unfinished.
 All were good people, doing great things.

 I have wondered what to make of this.